California Institute of Technology: Athletics

 Caltech has athletic teams in baseball, men's and women's basketball, cross country, men's and women's soccer, swimming and diving, men's and women's tennis, track and field, women's volleyball, and men's and women's water polo.
 Caltech's mascot is the Beaver, a homage to nature's engineer.
 Its teams are members of the NCAA Division III and compete in the Southern California Intercollegiate Athletic Conference (SCIAC), which Caltech co-founded in 1915.

 On January 6, 2007, the Beavers' men's basketball team snapped a 207-game losing streak to Division III schools, beating Bard College 81–52.
 It was their first Division III victory since 1996.

 Until their win over Occidental College on February 22, 2011 the team had not won a game in SCIAC play since 1985.
 Ryan Elmquist's free throw with 3.3 seconds in regulation gave the Beavers the victory.
 The documentary film Quantum Hoops concerns the events of the Beavers' 2005–06 season.

 On January 13, 2007, the Caltech women's basketball team snapped a 50-game losing streak, defeating the Pomona-Pitzer Sagehens 55–53.
 The women's program, which entered the SCIAC in 2002, garnered their first conference win.
-On the bench as honorary coach for the evening was Dr. Robert Grubbs, 2005 Nobel laureate in Chemistry.
+On the bench as honorary coach for the evening was Robert Grubbs, 2005 Nobel laureate in Chemistry.
 The team went on to beat Whittier College on February 10, for its second SCIAC win, and placed its first member on the All Conference team.

 In 2007, 2008, and 2009, the women's table tennis team (a club team) competed in nationals.
 The women's Ultimate club team, known as "Snatch", has also been very successful in recent years, ranking 44 of over 200 college teams in the Ultimate Player's Association.

 On February 2, 2013, the Caltech baseball team ended a 228-game losing streak, the team's first win in nearly 10 years.

-The track and field team's home venue is at the South Athletic Field in Tournament Park, the site of the first Rose Bowl Game.
+The track and field team's home venue is at the South Athletic Field in Tournament Park, the site of the first eight Rose Bowl games.

 The school also sponsored an intercollegiate football team from 1973 through 1977, and played part of its home schedule at the Rose Bowl.